Consumables – What are consumables?

 In accounting, a consumable is a small, everyday item that is bought, ‘used up’, and then replaced.
 Consumables can also be referred to as ‘consumable goods’, ‘soft products’ or ‘non-durable products’.

 We use consumables every day; for example, we consume food and water.
 In the same way, a business can consume goods.
-Within an office, consumable products such as paper, pens, highlighters, ink cartridges and Post-it notes are commonly ordered, used up and replaced.
+Within an office, consumable products such as notebooks, pens, highlighters and ink cartridges are commonly ordered, used up and replaced.
 Within businesses, a small amount of these consumables are kept available for immediate use, referred to as ‘supplies on hand’.

-Disposable products are an extreme case of consumable goods, as they are used up after a single use.
+Some consumable goods can be used up after a single use and may be referred to as disposable products.
 Examples may include disposable towels, hygiene products or single-use batteries.

 Consumable goods vs. durable goods

 In contrast to consumables, durable goods (also known as capital goods) do not need to be purchased frequently as they are designed to last for a long time.
 Items like bricks or metal poles are great examples of durable goods because in theory, they should never wear out.
 They are 'hard goods' and have a long lifespan.

 Durable goods are usually classified as items that have a long time lapse between successive purchases of these products.
 Offices commonly possess many durable goods, such as furniture, computers or other business machines.
 Naturally, these are purchased far less frequently than other office supplies.

 As a business, if you buy consumable goods, these need to be recorded on the balance sheet and can be referred to as ‘supplies on hand’.
 At the end of the financial year, the on-hand consumable supplies are counted and, using an adjusting entry, the amount used in that period is recorded as an expense in the income statement.

 Consumable items therefore count towards the day-to-day running costs of a business, reducing its profit in the profit and loss account.